codee-com/open-catalog/Checks/PWR034/README.md

 }
 ```

-Note that by using loop interchange, the loop order changes from `ij` to
+Note that by using loop interchange, the loop order changes from `ij` to `ji`.
-`ji`.
-The resulting code shown below has sequential accesses (i.e. stride
+The resulting code shown below has sequential accesses (i.e., stride `1`) for
-`1`) for variables `ij` and `b` in the scope of the innermost loop.
-Note in this
+variables `ij` and `b` in the scope of the innermost loop.
+As a result, a
-case a code change solves the issue, no change in data layout is required.
+simple code change solves the issue in this scenario, without requiring
+disruptive changes in data layout:

 ```c
 for (int j = 1; j < LEN; ++j) {